 Using a data-centric zero-trust security approach enforced by ABAC ensures that appropriate validation is applied.
 The rules are relevant to the sensitivity of the data – in the context of whatever the access or sharing scenario is.

-With NC Protect from archTIS, organizations can quickly implement ABAC with a solution that will effectively manage data protection on-premise, files shared via email and apply control to content accessible in M365, Microsoft Teams, on OneDrive and more.
+With NC Protect from archTIS, organizations can quickly implement ABAC to effectively manage data protection on-premise, files shared via email and apply control to content accessible in M365, SharePoint, OneDrive and other file shares.
 NC Protect applies and enforces dynamic, policy-driven access controls that leverage both user and data attributes to ensure your users and partners access, share and collaborate on sensitive and classified information — securely.

 NC Protect is simple to deploy, and it does not change the state of your data at rest.
 It can utilize existing RBAC policies to ensure faster onboarding and expand to ensure your employees only have access to content that they require.
 The platform will also consume metadata applied by other security applications, ensuring existing security policies are easily transitioned to a more dynamic access policy.